People

 Nikolas TC Boily, B.Sc. alum

-Nikolas Boily graduated from UBC’s Physics and Astronomy program in May 2022: My project characterized spin information of low-mass compact binary black hole mergers.
-Using a Bayesian inference pipeline, I analyzed our ability to measure the spin properties from computer-generated gravitational wave signals.
+Nikolas Boily graduated from UBC’s Physics and Astronomy program in May 2022: his project characterized spin information of low-mass compact binary black hole mergers.
+Using a Bayesian inference pipeline, he analyzed our ability to measure the spin properties from computer-generated gravitational wave signals.
 This work will help future LIGO-Virgo observing runs by providing a statistical method characterizing these spin measurements.
 We hope the results of this work will bring us closer to understanding the formation of low-mass BBH systems, and possibly how stars can evolve into low mass binary black holes.

 Sarah Thiele, B.Sc. alum